Almond Joy Candy Recipe

 • For longer storage, keep them in the refrigerator for up to three weeks or freeze them for up to three months.
 Be sure to bring them to room temperature before serving for the best texture.

-• Add these adorable Almond Joys to your holiday treat trays or package them in clear bags tied with festive ribbons for thoughtful gift-giving.
+• Add these adorable Almond Joys to your holiday treat trays or package them in clear bags tied with festive ribbons for presents.

-You don’t need to use a liner with this recipe, but it would help with clean up if you did!
+You don’t need to use a liner with candy recipes in the crockpot, but it would help with clean up if you did!

-Stir every 15 minutes to ensure the chocolate doesn’t scorch and become gritty.
+Stir every 15 minutes to prevent the chocolate from scorching and becoming gritty.

 A pile of slow cooker almond joys in front of a crockpot.